Myosotis pansa subsp. pansa: Taxonomy and etymology

 Myosotis pansa subsp. pansa is in the plant family Boraginaceae.
 The subspecies was originally described as a variety of Myosotis petiolata in 1961 by Lucy Moore.
 The plant and others in the genus of Myosotis are colloquially known as forget-me-nots.
 It was transferred to subspecies rank under Myosotis pansa (L.B.Moore) Meudt, Prebble, R.J.Stanley and Thorsen in 2013.

-The lectotype specimen of Myosotis pansa was collected by Donald Petrie, south of Karekare, Waitakere, Auckland, and is lodged at the Museum of New Zealand Te Papa Tongarewa, Wellington (WELT SP002432).
+The lectotype specimen of Myosotis pansa was collected by Donald Petrie, south of Karekare, Waitākere Ranges, Auckland, and is lodged at the Museum of New Zealand Te Papa Tongarewa, Wellington (WELT SP002432).

 The specific epithet, pansa, is based on the Latin word pansus which means to spread out.
 Lucy Moore did not explain why she chose this name, but it could refer to the spreading petal lobes mentioned in her description.

-Based on morphological and genotyping evidence, this is one of two subspecies recognized in M. pansa; the other is M. pansa subsp. praeceps.
+Based on morphological and genotyping evidence, this is one of two subspecies recognised in M. pansa; the other is M. pansa subsp. praeceps.
 The subspecies are largely allopatric, as M. pansa subsp. pansa is found in the Auckland region in the North Island of New Zealand, whereas M. pansa subsp. praeceps is found further south, in coastal areas of Waikato and Taranaki on the North Island.
 In subsp. pansa, the inflorescences are ebracteate (i.e. none of the flowers have associated cauline leaves), whereas in subsp. praeceps the inflorescences are partially bracteate (i.e. there are cauline leaves associated with the lowest 1–3 or up to 9 flowers).

 Phylogeny

 Myosotis pansa subsp. pansa was shown to be a part of the monophyletic southern hemisphere lineage of Myosotis in phylogenetic analyses of standard DNA sequencing markers (nuclear ribosomal DNA and chloroplast DNA regions).
 Within the southern hemisphere lineage, species relationships were not well resolved.

-Multiple individuals Myosotis pansa subsp. pansa were included in two studies that phylogenetically analysed amplified fragment length polymorphisms (AFLPs).
+Multiple individuals of Myosotis pansa subsp. pansa were included in two studies that phylogenetically analysed amplified fragment length polymorphisms (AFLPs).
 In these analyses, Myosotis pansa subsp. pansa was genetically differentiated M. pansa subsp. pracepes, as well as from other related species, M. petiolata and M. pottsiana.